-The news is striking.
-Juan Kouyoumdjian and Lillia have joined forced again and created the new super Optimist.
-That’s right, the “bathtub” that every year introduces thousands of kids around the world to sailing.
+The news is the bombshell.
+Juan Kouyoumdjian and Lillia have joined forces again(HERE is the story of their Star that won the European Championship with Enrico Chieffi) and, hush-hush, made a new, super, Optimist.
+That’s right, the “bathtub” that introduces thousands of kids around the world to sailing every year.

-Amused is the right word,’ he tells us.
-“Juan K likes these projects, which are a real challenge”.
+“Amused is the word,” he tells us.
+“Juan K likes these projects, which are a real challenge.”

-“They had been asking me to build a Lillia Optimist for some time,” says Stefano, “but I didn’t feel ready.
-Or rather, I had the skills, but on my own I would probably have ended up building very few boats, for a niche.
-When my son started sailing in the Optimist (he is on board the Optimist LK21, in Carlo Borlenghi’s photos), the ‘little voice’ in my head was stronger.
-This is where Massimo Leporati, a friend and client of Lillia’s (he owns a Dinghy), comes in.
-He not only decides to finance the construction of the prototypes (the moulds were made in a shipyard in Spain), but also to set up an international distribution network with his Ultra Sailing.
+“I had long been asked to build a Lillia-branded Optimist.”, Stefano recounts, “but I didn’t feel ready.
+Or rather, the skills were there, but on my own I would probably have ended up building very few boats, for a niche.
+When my son also started going Optimist (that’s him aboard the Optimist LK21, in Carlo Borlenghi’s photos), the ‘little voice’ in my head was stronger.”
+And this is where Massimo Leporati, Lillia’s friend and client (he is a Dinghy owner) comes in, who not only decides to finance the construction of the prototypes (the molds were made in a shipyard in Spain), but to start an international distribution network with his Ultra Sailing.

-The Optimist LK21 is offered for sale at € 4,087.
-The price includes: LJK21 hull, buoyancy reserves, Optiparts adjustable mast foot, straps, Carbo Ratch Matic 2625.red block, Gottifredi and Maffioli graduated sheet, centreboard elastic, coaming collar, Harken mainsheet circuit.
+The Optimist LK21 is priced at 4,087 euros.
+Package includes: hull LJK21, buoyancy reserves, Optiparts adjustable mast foot, straps, Carbo Ratch Matic 2625.red block, Gottifredi and Maffioli graded sheet, elastic centreboard, coaming collar, Harken mainsail sheet circuit.